gdnmobilelab/sns-simulator/readme.md

 Even though there is no built in functionality for different protocols, `SNSSimulator` will emit a `publish:${arn}` event when publishing, as well as a `subscribe` event when receiving a new subscriber.

+## Status

+So far I've used this in a limited capacity in one project.
+Which is to say, it is not very widely used or tested.
+You may run into problems using it - open an issue if you do.